 Stumbling Toward Enlightenment

-My birthday was this past week.
-That’s always a good time for a little reflection.
-That’s actually where I came up with this idea of “stumbling”.
+Each year on my birthday I take the day off and do an extended meditation and then some quiet reflection and life review.
+That’s where I came up with this idea of “stumbling”.
 You see, as I reflected on things I could see that’s very much what I'd been doing a good deal of my life; stumbling along, doing what I thought to be my best most of the time.
 Even when I didn’t have a clue where I was headed!
 But I’ve more or less maintained this kind of "trajectory" in a certain direction.
-And the older I get, the more I see the dots connecting.
-And today as I look back, it almost seems as if I really did know where I was going all along.
-What once seemed random and unrelated in my life, no longer does.

 Of course, I don’t think I’m unique...well, that’s not true.
 I am unique.
 BUT so are you!

 What I'm saying is that I believe we all have had this experience of seeing what appeared random chance or luck as it was happening, to be something quite different when we've had the perspective of time.
-Of course that’s provided we’re willing to look, and to consider.

 But we will never see what we’re not ready to see.

-I’d just become a father for the first time.
+On my birthday as I did my meditation, I saw myself so clearly at 27-I’d just become a father for the first time.
 I had my own business and felt I was really on my way.
 I was so certain about some things.
 My beliefs were based mostly in the things I’d been taught and told, either at school or by the family I came from.
 And I was a product of the community I lived in.

 Although, back then I would have told you otherwise.